 Illinois State's campus is safe, extremely compact, and very convenient.
 You don't need a car on our campus.
 You can get nearly anywhere you need to go on foot in just a few minutes.

 Parking on campus is quite limited.
-Students at Illinois State may apply to have a car or motorcycle on campus, but students who have them and live on campus sometimes must park far away from where they live.
+Students at Illinois State may apply to have a car or motorcycle on campus, but students who have them and live on campus sometimes must park far away from where they live or go to class.
 For off-campus students, parking is available a short walk from most academic buildings.
 Learn more about campus parking and transportation.

 From the Amtrak passenger train station in Uptown Normal located just two blocks from the University, you can travel to destinations throughout the United States.
 The Central Illinois Regional Airport is just minutes from campus with direct flights to dozens of U.S. cities.